 Advisor to Vasco da Gama

 Following his expedition, Dias settled for a time in Guinea in West Africa, where Portugal had established a gold-trading site.
 João’s successor, Manuel I (1469-1521), ordered Dias to serve as a shipbuilding consultant for the expedition of Vasco da Gama (c.
 1460-1524).
-Dias sailed with the da Gama expedition as far as the Cape Verde Islands, then returned to Guinea.
+Dias sailed with the da Gama expedition as far as the Cape Verde Islands, and then returned to Guinea.
 Da Gama’s ships reached their goal of India in May 1498, nearly a decade after Dias’ historic trip around the tip of Africa.
 Afterward, Manuel sent out a massive fleet to India under Pedro Álvares Cabral (c.
 1467-c.
 1520), and Dias captained four of the ships.
 They reached Brazil in March 1500, then headed across the Atlantic toward South Africa and, further ahead, the Indian subcontinent.
 At the feared Cabo das Tormentas, storms struck the fleet of 13 ships.
 In May 1500, four of the ships were wrecked, including Dias’, with all crew lost at sea.
+Bartolomeu Dias died on May 29, 1500 off the Cape of Good Hope.
+He is remembered as a pioneering explorer during the Age of Exploration who opened the sea route to Asia via the Atlantic Ocean and Indian Ocean.